dataengineeringpilipinas/datahub/docs/data-sources/README.md

 ## How to Add a New Data Source

-1. **Copy Template**:
-   - Scroll down to the template section below
-   - Click the 'Raw' button on the top right of the template section
-   - Copy the entire raw Markdown content

-2. **Create File**:
+1. **Create File**:
    - In this `data-sources` folder, create a new file named `your-data-source-name.md`

+2. **Copy Template**:
-   - Paste the copied template into this new file
+   - Copy the entire template provided at the bottom of this README

 3. **Fill Details**:
+   - Paste the template into your new file
-   - Replace all placeholders in the YAML front matter (between the `---` lines) with information about your data source
+   - Replace all placeholders with information about your data source
-   - Fill out the remaining sections in Markdown format
    - Ensure all required fields are completed

 4. **Submit**: